NixOS/nix.dev/source/contributing/how-to-contribute.md

 :::

 :::{important}
-Please open issues to request new features (such as packages, modules, commands, ...) only if your are willing and able to implement them yourself.
+Please open issues to request new features (such as packages, modules, commands, ...) only if you are willing and able to implement them yourself.
 Then the issue can be used to gauge user interest, to determine if the feature fits into the project, and to discuss implementation strategies.
 :::